april19833/currency-1.5/contracts/governance/community/README.md

 ## Background

 The process of the Community Governance vote is set to the global Generation Cycle of 14 days.
-During the first phase (up to 9 days and 16 hours), Proposals can be submitted and users may perform a signal vote for each one.
+During the first phase (up to 9 days), Proposals can be submitted and users may perform a signal vote for each one.
 If any proposal succeeds the signal vote threshold, the initial phase ends and a voting phase immediately starts (lasting 3 days).
 After the voting phase is finished, there is a delay period of 1 day before enaction (if the proposal passed).
-This all completes once within the course of a generation and is restarted when the generation increments.
+There is an execution period which lasts until the end of the cycle + 1 day.
+If at any time during this period, the proposal is executed then the cycle is marked as done and the end time is changed back to the cycle end time.
+This means if the proposal is executed after the end of when the cycle would normally end, the proposing can start immediately.

+_Note: the new cycle start time and end time is always calculated off of the start of the previous cycle._

 ## Install